FTAndy/stand-up-wiki-client-nextjs/CONTRIBUTING.md

 ## Submitting Your Changes

 1. Push your changes to your fork.
-2. Open a pull request to the main repository.
+2. Open a pull request to the main repository main branch.
 3. In your pull request, clearly describe the problem and solution.
 Include the relevant issue number if applicable.
+4. Once the pull request is merged, it will automately deploy the latest code to Vercel.